 The law defines an uninsured motorist to include a hit-and-run driver who cannot be identified.
 Under this circumstance, there must be physical contact between the vehicles unless the injured person can prove, through an independent witness, that the unidentified driver caused the accident.
 An uninsured motorist is also defined to include someone who is underinsured; that is, they have insurance, but not enough to cover all of the victim’s injuries.

-In a serious injury claim arising out of an auto accident, uninsured coverage can play a key role in providing adequate compensation for the victim.
+In a claim for a serious injury from a car accident, uninsured coverage can play a key role in providing adequate compensation for the victim.
 It is a good idea for every driver in the state of Louisiana to make sure that they have uninsured coverage in their insurance policy, and if not, to get coverage as soon as possible.

 Who Needs Uninsured Motorist Protection?